 Market Intelligence under Country and Industry Market Reports.

-Laws against misleading advertisements differ widely from member state to member state within the EU.
+Laws against misleading advertisements differ widely from Member State to Member State.
 To respond to this issue in the internal market, the Commission adopted a directive, in force since October 1986, to establish minimum and objective criteria regarding truth in advertising.
 Under the Directive, misleading advertising is defined as any “advertising which in any way, including its presentation, deceives or is likely to deceive the persons to whom it is addressed or whom it reaches and which, by reason of its deceptive nature, is likely to affect their economic behavior or which for those reasons, injures or is likely to injure a competitor.”
 Member States can authorize even more extensive protection under their national laws.
 The Directive was amended in October 1997 to include comparative advertising.
 Comparative advertising, subject to certain conditions, is defined as “advertising which explicitly or by implication identifies a competitor or goods or services of a competitor.”
 Member States can, and in some cases have, restricted misleading or comparative advertising.

 The advertising of medicinal products for human use is regulated by Council Directive 2001/83/EC, as amended by Directive 2004/27/EC.
-Generally speaking, the advertising of medicinal products is forbidden if market authorization has not yet been granted or if the product in question is a prescription drug.
+The advertising of medicinal products is forbidden if market authorization has not yet been granted or if the product in question is a prescription drug.
 Mentioning therapeutic indications where self-medication is not suitable is not permitted, nor is the distribution of free samples to the general public.
 The text of the advertisement should be compatible with the characteristics listed on the product label and should encourage rational use of the product.
 The advertising of medicinal products destined for professionals should contain essential characteristics of the product as well as its classification.
-Inducements to prescribe or supply a medicinal product are prohibited and the supply of free samples is restricted.
+Inducements to prescribe or supply a medicinal product are prohibited, and the supply of free samples is restricted.

-Key Link: Health and Medicine
+Resource: Health and Medicine

 Nutrition & Health Claims

-On July 1, 2007, a regulation on nutrition and health claims entered into force.
-Regulation 1924/2006 sets EU-wide conditions for the use of nutrition claims such as “low fat” or “high in vitamin C” and health claims such as “helps lower cholesterol.”
-The regulation applies to any food or drink product produced for human consumption that is marketed in the EU.
-Only foods that fit a certain nutrient profile (below certain salt, sugar and/or fat levels) are allowed to carry claims.
-Nutrition and health claims are only allowed on food labels if they are included in one of the EU’s positive lists.
-Food products carrying claims must comply with the provisions of nutritional labeling Directive 90/496/EC and its amended version Directive 1169/2011.
+On July 1, 2007, Regulation 1924/2006 on nutrition and health care claims set EU-wide conditions for the use of nutrition claims such as “low fat” or “high in vitamin C” and health claims such as “helps lower cholesterol.”
+The regulation applies to any food or drink product produced for human consumption that is marketed in the European Union.
+Only foods that fit a certain nutrient profile (below certain salt, sugar, and/or fat levels) can carry claims.
+Nutrition and health claims are only allowed on food labels if they are included in one of the European Union’s positive lists.
+Food products carrying claims must comply with the provisions of nutritional labeling Directive 90/496/EC and its amended version, Directive 1169/2011.

 Food Information to Consumers

 More information on the European Union’s new food labeling rules can be found on the website of the Foreign Agricultural Service at EU Labelling Requirements (https://www.usda-eu.org/trade-with-the-eu/eu-import-rules/eu-labeling-requirements/

 Provision on Food Information: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2011:304:0018:0063:EN:PDF

 Directive 2002/46/EC harmonizes the rules on labeling of food supplements and introduces specific rules on vitamins and minerals in food supplements.
 Ingredients other than vitamins and minerals are still regulated by Member States.